Healthy Homes Assessment Maupuia

 Home Assessments Maupuia for Rental Properties

-There are many things you should look for during a home inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standard.
-A few examples are:
+There are a myriad of concerns to look over when conducting a house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
+The most common are:

-The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy solutions ruling can be significant for landlords and property managers.
-For expert guidance, contact us today to schedule your rental property home assessment.
+The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of an tenant services ruling could be significant for landlords and property managers.
+For specialist advice, call today to schedule your rental properties home assessment.

 home assessments for rental properties